 Shop local!
 These Oregon-owned businesses are producing quality cloth face masks that will keep you and your community safe.

-STATEWIDE – With the requirement that Oregonians in seven counties wear face masks or coverings while in indoor, public places, many folks around the state are looking to invest in a reusable cloth face covering – or several, to have one in the car, one by the front door, and so on.
-When Governor Brown shared a photo of her wearing a face mask with the State of Oregon seal, many people asked where they could get a similar one, but this one was handmade for her by the daughter of one of her health advisors.
-But you can get your own made-in-Oregon mask that will support local small businesses and keep you and your community safe.
+STATEWIDE – With the requirement that Oregonians in seven counties wear cloth face masks or coverings while in indoor, public places, many folks around the state are looking to invest in a reusable cloth face mask – or several, to have one in the car, one by the front door, and so on.
+When Governor Brown shared a photo of her wearing a cloth face mask with the State of Oregon seal, many people asked where they could get a similar one, but this one was handmade for her by the daughter of one of her health advisors.
+But you can get your own made or designed in Oregon cloth face mask that will support local small businesses and keep you and your community safe.

 Here is a list of a few local makers to get you started.